adi90x/rancher-active-proxy/README.md

 Rancher Active Proxy is an all-in-one reverse proxy for rancher, supporting Letsencrypt out of the box !

+### Easy Setup with catalog

+Just add : `https://github.com/adi90x/rancher-active-proxy.git` to your custom catalog list. ( Rancher > Admin > Settings )

+Then go to catalog and install Rancher Active Proxy !

 ### Usage

 Minimal Params To run it: